AmritRaj23/data-journey/day-1/datastream/README.md

 What you’ll do:

 - Prepare a MySQL Cloud SQL instance
-- Create a BigQuery dataset
+- Create a Cloud Storage bucket
 - Import data into the Cloud SQL instance
 - Create a Datastream connection profile referencing MySQL DB as source profile
 - Create a Datastream connection profile referencing BigQuery as destination profile